AbsaOSS/cobrix/README.md

   .option("redefine-segment-id-map:1", "REDEFINED_FIELD2 => SegmentId10,SegmentId11,...")
 ```

-For the above example the load options will lok like this (last 2 options):
+For the above example the load options will look like this (last 2 options):
 ```scala
 val df = spark
   .read